ruudvdent/WAM2layersPython/readme.txt

 RELEASE NOTES

 Main developer of the code Ruud van der Ent (r.j.vanderent@uu.nl).
-Please let me know when you intend to use this code for research, I might be able to offer some kind of support if it is in my interest as well, but I cannot guarantee to do any kind of troubleshooting for free
+Please let me know when you intend to use this code for research, I might be able to offer some kind of support if it is in my interest as well, but I cannot guarantee to do any kind of troubleshooting for free.

 Released under the GNU General Public License

+WAM 2.4.03 | 28-6-2016
+- added another 'verify_compressed_data_integrity=False' statement.
+Without one could encounter errors

 WAM 2.4.02 | 28-6-2016
 - fixed a small bug to "lake_mask" so that lakes are identified correctly